-Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, expected to be incurred in connection with the offer and sale of the ADSs by us.
+Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, expected to be incurred in connection with the offer and sale of the Class A ordinary shares by us.
 Except for the SEC registration fee, the [New York Stock Exchange/Nasdaq Global Market] listing fee and the Financial Industry Regulatory Authority Inc. filing fee, all amounts are estimates.